bhumika1240/cmpn202-operating-systems/week1.md

 # Week 1 – System Planning and Distribution Selection

+# Week 1 – System Planning and Setup

 ## 1. Introduction
-This week focuses on planning the system architecture, selecting a Linux server distribution, and setting up the initial virtual machine environment for the CMPN202 Operating Systems coursework.
-The aim is to deploy a secure, headless Linux server administered remotely.
+This week focuses on planning the system architecture, selecting an appropriate Linux server distribution, and preparing the virtualised environment required for the CMPN202 Operating Systems coursework.
+The objective is to design a secure, headless Linux server administered remotely via SSH from a workstation.

 ---

 ## 2. System Architecture Overview
-The coursework environment consists of two systems:
+The system architecture consists of two main components:

 ### Server
-- Ubuntu Server 24.04 LTS running as a headless VirtualBox VM
+- Headless Linux server running in VirtualBox
-- No graphical interface installed
+- No graphical user interface installed
+- Accessed and administered remotely using SSH
-- Used for security configuration and performance testing
+- Used for security hardening and performance testing in later weeks
-- Managed remotely via SSH

 ### Workstation
-- Host operating system
+- Host operating system acting as the administrator machine
-- Used to administer the server via terminal and SSH
+- Used to connect to the server via SSH
-- Used to collect evidence and manage GitHub Pages
+- Runs monitoring and testing scripts

+This separation reflects real-world server administration practices.

 ---

 ## 3. Network Design
-The server is connected using an isolated VirtualBox network to prevent external access.
+The virtual machines are connected using an isolated VirtualBox network to ensure security and ethical compliance.

+**Network configuration:**
-- Network type: Host-Only / Internal Network
+- VirtualBox network type: Host-Only / Internal Network
-- Server IP address: `10.0.2.15`
+- Static IP addressing for the server
+- SSH access restricted to the workstation only (to be enforced later using firewall rules)

-- The server is not exposed to public or university networks
+This setup ensures the server is not exposed to external or university networks.

-This design ensures a safe and ethical testing environment.

 ---

 ## 4. Linux Distribution Selection

-### Chosen Distribution: Ubuntu Server 24.04 LTS
+### Chosen Distribution: Ubuntu Server LTS
-Ubuntu Server LTS was selected because:
+Ubuntu Server LTS was selected for the following reasons:
-- It provides long-term security updates
+- Long-term security updates and stability
-- It has strong community and documentation support
+- Extensive documentation and community support
-- It includes AppArmor for mandatory access control
+- Industry relevance
+- Built-in support for AppArmor (Mandatory Access Control)
-- It is compatible with required tools such as Lynis and fail2ban
+- Compatibility with required tools such as Lynis, fail2ban, and systemd

+### Alternative Considered
-Alternative enterprise distributions were considered, but Ubuntu Server was chosen due to its ease of configuration and suitability for coursework.
+CentOS / Rocky Linux were considered due to their enterprise focus, but Ubuntu Server was chosen due to its simpler configuration and suitability for coursework requirements.

 ---

+## 5. Workstation Choice
+The host operating system was chosen as the workstation because:
+- It already includes an SSH client
+- It avoids the overhead of an additional desktop virtual machine
+- It provides direct access to GitHub and monitoring tools

+This simplifies system management while still meeting coursework requirements.

+---

-## 5. Initial System Specification Checks
+## 6. Initial System Specification Checks
-The following commands were executed on the server to verify system information:
+After installing Ubuntu Server, the following commands were executed on the server to confirm system information:

 ```bash
 uname -a